 Please note that there are quite a few instruments in my list.
 The fact is that, in your watch list, all the elements can be hidden by default.
 Click on any instrument with the help of the right mouse button and you will see the Show All and Hide All buttons.
 After clicking on Show All, all the available tools will be displayed.

 You probably understand that, by clicking the Hide button or pressing the Del key, you can hide certain instruments from the list.
 Within 5 minutes you can configure several instrument sets.
 For example, you can configure a cryptocurrency set that will only display this type of instrument in the Market Watch table.

 MetaTrader offers three ways to open a tick chart where each quote movement is displayed.
 This is a button in the Market Watch tools menu, the Tick Chart tab, and the space bar.

-From the Market Watch chart, you can either drag the instrument into the workspace by opening the chart window, or press the right mouse button and click the Chart Window button.
+From the Market Watch chart, you can either drag the instrument into the work-space by opening the chat window, or press the right mouse button and click the Chat Window button.